3mdeb/conferences/unveiling-openbmc.md

 # Repository overview

 * A single huge repository with multiple meta-layers
-  - poky / OE layers commited directly (not as submodules)
+  - poky / OE layers committed directly (not as submodules)
 * Layers with common OpenBMC recipes (such as meta-phosphor)
 * Common BSP layers (such as meta-aspeed, meta-openpower)
 * OEM layers for specific boards (such as meta-ibm/meta-romulus)

 .center[.image-30[![](img/openbmc_layers.png)]]

+???

+Having all of the layers in a single repository is not obvious and quite different from other Yocto distributions.

 ---
 # Build environment